chindris-mihai-alexandru/chindris-mihai-alexandru/README.md

     </a>
 </p>

-Make sure to replace the `src` URL with the direct link to the GIF if you want it to load properly.
-If you have the correct URL, just use the code above to display it.

 - 👋 Hi, I’m @chindris-mihai-alexandru
 - 👀 I’m interested in the intellectual enterprises of computer science and the art of programming, blockchain technologies, cloud computing & everything AI-related
 - 🎓 I'm currently doing a Master of Science in Software Engineering at the Quantic School of Business and Technology